longluo/WebChat/README.md

-# WebChat
+# Web Chat Room

 ---------------------------------------------------------------------------

-**A WebChat Room Program writing in Java, you can chat with others whom in the LAN.**
+**A Web Chat Room Project writing in Java, you can chat with others whom in the LAN.**

 More details and descriptions you can refer to: http://blog.csdn.net/tcpipstack/article/details/8610849